 If you find yourself in the unfortunate but quite common situation in which a customer hasn't paid for the provided services, you have the right to seek legal help.
 However, before taking any legal actions, there are a couple of steps you should consider.

-First of all, make a final demand for payment.
+Foremost, make a final demand for payment.
 You will accomplish this by sending a letter to the customer, demanding that payment be made.
 You would be surprised how successful the final letter can be.
 The next step would be to collect your debt through a small claims court.
 This is also the simplest and quickest way to resolve disputes.